sodascience/metasyn/docs/paper/paper.md

 ## Data generation

-For each variable in a fitted or deserialized model object, `metasyn` can randomly sample synthetic datapoints.
+For each variable in a `MetaFrame` object, `metasyn` can randomly sample synthetic datapoints.
 Data generation (or synthetization) in `metasyn` can be performed as follows:

 ```python
 df_syn = mf.synthesize(3)
 ```

-This may result in the following `polars` data frame[^1].
+This may result in the following data frame.
 Note that missing values in the `optional` column are appropriately reproduced as well.

 ```
 ┌─────┬────────┬─────┬────────┬──────────┐